walter-arrighetti/pyFatturaPA/README.md

 # pyFatturaPA
-Tool for quick, command-line generation of simple e-Invoice compatible with Italian standard 'FatturaPA'.
+Tool for quick, command-line generation of simple e-Invoice compatible with the Italian-standard, [FatturaPA](https://www.fatturapa.gov.it).

 This is a typical, lazy sunday afternoon exercise, aimed at self-generating e-invoices to private companies as an individual freelance consultant.
 It is a rudimetary command-line generator of XML e-invoices to be later electronically signed or sealed.
 It generates a JSON database of clients (with VAT# and full invoicing information).
 More and more complex invoicing scenarios will be added in future releases.